-Information on and rules for quoting and referencing can be found at: http://www.tue.nl/en/university/about-the-university/integrity/scientific-integrity/ You also signed a rules of scientific conduct form.
+Information on and rules for quoting and referencing can be found at: on the website of TU/e Skillslab

+You also signed a declaration of scientific conduct form.

-5 | Graduation Thesis
+B | Graduation Thesis

-5.1 | Guidelines for the thesis
+B.1 | Guidelines for the thesis

 A report of the graduation project consists of a written thesis, possibly supplemented by illustrations or other media.
 The thesis must be submitted both as 'hard copy' and as 'digital document', namely in PDF format.